 The GardenWorks Project is a 501(c)(3) registered nonprofit.
 Over 200 talented and passionate volunteers come together to build organic vegetable gardens at the homes of our neighbors in need of food pantry assistance.

 Could you be the next integral part of our team?
 We are currently looking for board and committee members to focus on our marketing, fundraising and technology.
-If you would like to be considered for a board or committee position, please complete our application or contact us for further details.
+If you would like to be considered for a board or committee position, please contact us for further details.

 BOARD OF DIRECTORS

 David started with The GardenWorks Project in 2016, and he’s been a gardener for almost 20 years.
 He finds building gardens and coaching clients a great way to apply that passion, helping to help others see how easy and rewarding growing your own food can be.
 David earned his BA from Rice University and his MBA from Texas Tech University.
 Most of his career has been leading software development teams in Chicago’s financial services.
-David will apply his passion and skills in growing food at home in his role as Director of Programs.
 He misses Texas during the cold months since that usually means sidelining both gardening and golf.